isaiah-perumalla/jvmProfilingPitfalls/README.md

 2) Need a large collection of samples to get resonably accurate results
 3) **All** parts of exectuing code have **equal probability of being sampled**

+Things to consider when using sampling profilers
+1) selecting a sampling interval to avoid values that correspond to periodic events in the application.
+For example, if a timer interrupt is handled every N milliseconds, we would want to avoid multiples of N as the sampling interval as the profile data can potentially be biased because more often than not we might be sampling in the interrupt handler.
+2) Sampling bias, all parts of code should have equal likely hood of being sampled if this is not the case the profile data can be completly misleading.

+As we shall see many commmon profilers suffer from sampling bias, and hot methods can be completely ommited from samples.
 Most popular profilers on the JVM use
 [JVM Tool Tnterface ](https://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html#whatIs)[GetStackTrace](https://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html#GetStackTrace) to obtain stack trace sample. however there is one major drawback with this interface as sample can only be obtained when the application code reaches a **SafePoint** .
 What this means is the sample can only be of code that can reach a safepoint.
 In the JVM not all code can reach a safepoint, this skews the distribution of the samples which can make the profiler inaccurate.
 The other issue is waiting for all application threads to reach a safe point can potentially induce large overheads in the application that is being profiled, for example if there are 10 application threads running, then collecting a stack sample will casue the JVM to come to a same point 10 times.